djetelina/pyCardDeck/README.rst

 So probably game developers.
 The goal is to have the ultimate library for all of this, supporting all kinds of game types with clean and beautiful API - kind of like requests :)

+If you happeen to use this library - please do let me know, I'd like to explore how it's being used.
+Also, you can leave a `thank you note <https://saythanks.io/to/iScrE4m>`_ :)

 How to use
 ----------